Webb-School-Computer-Science-Club/Verallel/README.md

 # Upcoming Updates
 Upcoming updates for the next version of Verallel:
-  - Adding a dropdown for the directories to make it easier to get to the one the user wants
+  - Adding a dropdown for the directories and classes to make it easier to get to the one the user wants
   - Making the calendar and other pages slightly easier to read by replacing class IDs with the name of the class or just eliminating class IDs all together
   - Scrolling down to the assignment due the soonest (relative to the current day, assumes no assignment is missing) from Dropbox page
+  - Improving the style of the main portals Veracross page, including a better dark mode
 # Issue Handling
 When it comes to repository issues, please keep in mind that the developer team for Verallel has an order of priorities for issue fixing.
 There isn't a rigid order, but expect issues about major bugs to be solved first over adding minor feature enhancements.
 This shouldn't deter you from making an issue for a bug or a feature request if you have one, but acknowledge that there a limited amount of people on the team, each with other commitments of their own. <br> If you make an issue about a bug, please detail how you got to the bug and if that bug is consistently reproducible.
 Additionally, make sure your issue is not already an issue on the repository.